hassan-shahbazi/Security/README.md

 **SecurityWrapper** is a simple security framework letting you to use security functions with a few lines of code.
 It supports both Symmetric and Asymmetric algorithms, Signing and Verifying and key agreement using Diffie-Hellman algorithm.

+## Requirements

+- Xcode 10

+    Since **CommonCrypto** library has been available for Swift projects since xcode10, you'll need to checkout [**xcode9**](https://github.com/Hassaniiii/Security/tree/xcode9) branch if you want to use SecurityWrapper with earlier versions of xcode.

+- Swift 4.0+

 ## Installation
 `SecurityWrapper` is accessible on the `cocoapods`.
 Edit your project's `Podfile` and add following line to it: